uwplse/pumpkin-pi/README.md

 The timeout is an hour, so grab a coffee or read a book or something.
 It should timeout, or finish normalizing very close to the timeout limit (if so, the script will record how long it took).
+If your computer does not have a lot of memory, you may run out of memory first.

 #### Using Different Datatypes